Yesterday, Erica and I and our friends Gregor Gregorov and L. went to the 23. Internationales Berliner Bierfestival to see what it was all about.

 But then later something magical happened.

 We were sitting at some picnic tables listening to a live cover band and drinking our beers when Gregor scurried off to the Porto-john.
-A few minutes later, on his way back, Erica spotted him beelining through the crowd, dodging, high-stepping, practically throwing people aside, a mix of fear and desperation in his eyes.
+A few minutes later, on his way back, Erica spotted him beelining through the crowd, dodging, high-stepping, practically throwing people aside.
 He then reached our picnic table and as he was sliding into his seat he revealed the reason for his haste.
 There were two glorious wet puddles sopping the front of his trousers, due, apparently, to an accident or malfunction of some sort in the Porto-john.
 We all laughed, and as he hid his lower half under the table he tried to clarify, and philosophize, which only made us laugh more.
 I probably laughed the longest and the loudest of everyone.
 I actually feel ashamed about now.
 It’s not like I haven’t had my own bathroom malfunctions.
 True, they don’t often happen in public, at international beer festivals, and don’t often inspire me to bolt through a crowd of howling drunks, but I was trying to raise something to a higher pedestal of idiocy than my bean gaffe, and in the end I failed.
 I turned out to be the day’s crowned fool when the votes were cast.